ManifestDemocracy/polkaRelCheck/README.md

 # polkaRelCheck
-Monitors paritytech/polkadot for new releases and updates binaries automatically
+Monitors paritytech/polkadot for new releases and updates binaries automatically PGP Signer checks.
+In accordance with best practice, these are validated prior to enabling executable permission on the binary.

+Additionally, we added a ".config" file.
+Should you be having difficulties with the checks, you may set "ignoreSecurity: true" which will allow for failing checks to complete.

 **We recommend that you test this manually next polkadot release to make sure it has all the proper privileges to do what it needs to**